Neville St George: Personal life

 Neville St George spent much of his life living in the Devonport suburb where his rugby league side was based.
 In 1925 he was living at 24 Bond Street, Devonport and was an engineer by trade.
 After retiring it appears that he moved to the Papatoetoe area in South Auckland and became involved with the Papatoetoe rugby league club, being listed as their auditor after their annual general meeting in 1931.
 It appears he may have held this position as early as 1927.

 Neville was a member of the Grand Lodge of England Freemasons with his name appearing on their register in 1920, with his father Robert also a member.

-Neville married Ada May Waymouth in 1920 on the 14th of April.
+Neville married Ada May Waymouth in 1920 on 14 April.
 They were married at St. James Manse.
 In the marriage notice in the Auckland Star it was said that his father was living in Mangere at the time, and that his wife Ada was the second daughter of Mr. H.R.
 Waymouth of Devonport.

 Neville appears to have reverted his name back to Robert Neville St George at some point in his life, as many records have it listed this way and his gravestone is also written this way.
 It appears as though the couple did not have any children.

 According to census and electoral roll records the couple lived in Papatoetoe throughout the 1940s and St George continued to work as an engineer and ironically the street they lived on in Papatoetoe was St George Street where they lived at 86.
-His father, Robert Montgomery St George died on January 27, 1946, in Otahuhu, Auckland.
+His father, Robert Montgomery St George died on 27 January 1946 in Otahuhu, Auckland.
 By 1954 Neville and Ada had moved to 114 St George Street in Papatoetoe where they still lived up until at least 1969 according to electoral records.

-His wife Ada died on December 4, 1978, in Takapuna, Auckland.
-Neville died two years later on October 27, 1980, in Auckland.
-He was buried at O'Neill’s Point Cemetery in Belmont, Auckland in the same grave site as his wife.
+His wife Ada died on 4 December 1978 in Takapuna, Auckland.
+Neville died two years later on 27 October 1980 in Auckland.
+He was buried at O'Neill's Point Cemetery in Belmont, Auckland in the same grave site as his wife.